 You have the right to get a copy of the information that is held about you.
 This is known as 'right of access' in data protection law.

 If you need proof of a benefit claim

 - other benefits

-- a record of the amounts (rates) of benefit you get and the dates you’re paid
+- the amounts (rates) of benefit you get and the dates you’re paid

 - your last fit note